allanmathenge/Mern/UserStories.md

 18. [] Only managers and Admins can access user Settings
 19. [] Only Managers and Admins can create new users
 20. [] Desktop mode is most important but should be available in mobile

+# MD is markdown file just like readme